 Diagram 25 starts with O1 passing to O3 drawing X1 to the left wing.
 O3 passes back to O1 on top, drawing the X2 defender (diagram 26).
 Meanwhile, O5 flashes up to the high post for the pass from O1.
 O3 and O2 move down to the corners.
 O5 could pass to either corner for the open shot (diagram 27).

 But to continue the drill, O2 does not shoot, and instead skip-passes to O3 cutting up to the opposite wing (diagram 28).
 The post players make their cuts (diagram 29), O5 to the short corner, and O4 to the ballside elbow.
 O3 passes to O4 at the high post and cuts to the left corner.
 Once again, we have the high-post to corner pass options for an open corner shot.

 5-on-5 DrillUse this drill to run the "whole" of your zone offense, with all of your options.
-You can run your standard zone offense(s), and also mix in your zone plays.
+You can run your standard zone offense(s), and also mix in zone plays.
 Make sure that every shot is followed by aggressive offensive rebounding for second and third shot opportunities.
-Offensive rebounding should be big part of any good zone offense.
+Offensive rebounding should be big part of good zone offense.
 If you play 2-3 zone defense, you can also use this drill to work on your 2-3 zone defense, having one coach watch the defense, while you watch the offense.